 In high school, we prepare students for university and to make an impact on the world.

 Our students develop critical thinking skills and become innovative problem solvers through our rigorous and challenging curriculum.
 Students in Grades 9 and 10 follow the International Baccalaureate Middle Years Programme (MYP), while LCIS offers both the International Baccalaureate Diploma Programme (DP) and Career-related Programme (CP) to students in Grades 11 and 12.
+All graduates earn the LCIS high school diploma and can personalise their studies with the IB course of study that best meets their goals.
 Read our school profile.

 AA set of attributes developed throughout all ages of the IB curriculum that help members of the school community learn to respect themselves, others and the world around them.

 We nurture our curiosity, developing skills for inquiry and research.
 We know how to learn independently and with others.
 We learn with enthusiasm and sustain our love of learning throughout life.